-Spy Boss Coats Warns Russia, Others Plot New Interference Techniques For 2020
+Spy Boss Coats Warns That Russia, Others Plot New Interference Techniques For 2020

 Russia and other foreign actors will try new techniques to interfere in the 2020 elections, building off the tactics they used in the 2016 and 2018 campaigns, America's top intelligence official warned Tuesday.